KatyaNasovich/RV_assignment/README.md

 Frontier Pages:

 * Project is created based on Page Object pattern: each class contains page specific methods and locators for web elements.
-There are some empty classes that had to be created to show expandability.
+There are some empty classes that had to be created to show project expandability.
 BasePage.cs aggregates methods common for all pages.

 ## Prerequisites to run Frontier Tests